 Find Your Study Approach

-Some students take a prep course or use a prep book.
-Depending on your course, you may receive a review textbook, flashcards and access to simulated tests.
-Using a resource like that can help you focus on highly yield material and concepts that often show up on the exam.
-Make flashcards and practice recalling information quickly.
+Some students take a prep course or use prep books or software.
+Depending on the course you take, you may receive a review textbook, flashcards and access to simulated tests.
+Using a resource like that can help you focus on high-yield material and concepts that often show up on the exam.
+Make flashcards to practice recalling information quickly.
 While it is tempting, avoid wasting time studying concepts you already know.
 Focus your energy on the areas where you are weak and consistently missing questions.
 When it comes to the DAT, you will either know the answer or you won’t because the questions are not analytical in nature.
 Read this blog post to find a comprehensive list of study resources available and this post to learn about different study schedules to find what works best for you.

 Get a DENTPIN®